crossplane-contrib/provider-jet-aws/docs/custom-configuration.md

-Since we have no related fields in the [arguments list] that could be used to build the external-name, we don't need to omit any fields (`OmittedFields`) or need to use external name to set some arguments (`ConfigureFunctionPath`).
+Since we have no related fields in the [arguments list] that could be used to build the external-name, we don't need to omit any fields (`OmittedFields`) or need to use external name to set some arguments (`SetIdentifierArgumentFn`).
 Hence, we end up the following external name configuration for `aws_vpc`
 resource: